-Working with the SRJC Office of Institutional Research, an environmental scan was conducted for the Petaluma and South County area using a wide variety of available Census, Labor Market, Local Economic Development and college data to develop a more informed understanding of who our students and community are as compared to Sonoma County and SRJC as a whole.
+Working with the SRJC Office of Institutional Research, an environmental scan was conducted for the Petaluma and South County area in 2015 using a wide variety of available Census, Labor Market, Local Economic Development and college data to develop a more informed understanding of who our students and community are as compared to Sonoma County and SRJC as a whole.
 The analysis of these data are utilized in program development, facilities planning, outreach, and communication with our community.
+This represents the most current data analysis available.